Ketorolac (Into the eye)

 - Tell your doctor if you are pregnant.
 Do not use this medicine during the later part of a pregnancy, unless your doctor tells you to.

-- This medicine may increase the risk of keratitis or other problems with the surface of the eye (the cornea).
+- Increased risk of keratitis or other problems with the surface of the eye (the cornea)

 - If you hurt your eye, develop an eye infection, or need to have eye surgery, talk with your doctor right away.
 You may need to change your medicine or stop using it.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects: